 The highway speed limit in Colombia is 80km/h, and bus companies are obliged to put a large speedometer at the front of the cabin, so passengers can see how fast the bus is going (although in practice they are often broken or disabled).
 Bus company offices are also required by law to post their accident/fatality statistics at the ticket counter, which can give you a good idea of their safety record.

 Most intercity buses are air-conditioned and have good legroom.
 On shorter routes (less than four hours), smaller busetas ply their trade.
-There are sometimes also vans, which cost more but are faster although far from comfortable.
+There are sometimes also vans, which are faster but cost more and are far from comfortable.
 In remote country areas, where the roads are bad, ancient chivas (a truck with a wooden carriage on the back with open rows of seats rather than a center isle) service smaller towns, picking up and dropping off passengers along the way.
 The fastest service is called Super Directo.

 The chiva is a Disneyland-style vehicle that was Colombia's principal means of road transportation several decades ago.
 Also called bus de escalera (which roughly translated means 'bus of stairs,' referring to the stairs along the side) in some regions, the chiva is a piece of popular art on wheels.
 The body is made almost entirely of wood and has wooden benches rather than seats, with each bench accessible from the outside.
 The body of the bus is painted with colorful decorative patterns, each different, with a main painting on the back.
 There are home-bred artists who specialize in painting chivas.
 Ceramic miniatures of chivas are found in just about every Colombian handicraft shop.